In our home town of Madison, Wisconsin we have some great programs going:

 Madison Central Library

-The Sewing Machine Project is at the Central Library on the first, third and fifth Thursday each month from 10am-noon.
-Beginning in November, we will be there every Thursday.
+The Sewing Machine Project is at the Central Library every Thursday from 10am-noon.
 Volunteers, along with a sewing partner, use provided sewing machines & supplies to repair items for drop-in customers on the spot.
 NO SPECIAL SEWING SKILLS NEEDED!

 Monona Public Library